University of the District of Columbia

 Fiction spans several genres and touches millions of readers.
 Some of the most enduring works of fiction have come from genres like fantasy, romance, and mystery.
-And today, many genre pieces have gone on to become multimedia franchises.
+Today, many genre pieces have gone on to become multimedia franchises.
 If you want to become a writer, there's no better time to learn genre fiction and screenwriting.

 Explore Fiction Writing will teach you how to write works of fantasy, romance, and mystery.
 You will also learn screenwriting, since film as a medium can further expand your story ideas.
 You will learn how characterization, plotting, narrative, and other techniques of fiction translate to genre writing.
-And through targeted writing assignments, you will put what you learn into practice.
+Then, through targeted writing assignments, you will put what you learn into practice.
 Whether you're a new or experienced writer, this course bundle will help you broaden your skills and understand what makes readers engage with your work.

 Writing the first draft is only the first step though.
 You will also learn how to revise and proofread like an editor.
 As you craft your work from first to final draft, you will also learn what happens after "The End."
 Marketing your work and submitting for publication is an important part of a writer's work, and you will learn how to navigate this process.
 With the tools you will gain in this course, you will be ready to write, edit, and submit your story, novel, or screenplay.